Welcome to the WordPress Theme Developer Handbook, your resource for learning all about the exciting world of WordPress themes.

-- If you’re new to developing WordPress themes, start with section 1, where you can find out what a theme is, learn about WordPress’ license, set up your development environment, and build your first theme.
+- If you’re new to developing WordPress themes, start with section 1, where you can find out what a theme is, learn about WordPress’ license, and set up your development environment.

-- Once you’re through the introduction, the Theme Basics section will introduce you to the building blocks of a WordPress theme.
+- Once you’re through the introduction, continue with the Theme Basics section.

 The WordPress Theme Developer Handbook is created by the WordPress community, for the WordPress community.
 We are always looking for more contributors; if you’re interested stop by the docs team blog to find out more about getting involved.